cesanta/mongoose-os-docs/cloud/azure.md

 - Follow [mos tool setup instructions](/software.html) to install `mos` tool
 - Pick one of the supported devices.
 We suggest to choose from [recommended devboards](../quickstart/devboards.md)
+- Connect your device to your workstation via USB
 - Clone, build and flash the firmware:

 ```bash